 Submit a transition report that the end of their term.

-The Director of Information Technology shall be the Chair of the hiring panel responsible for hiring the ESSDev Manager, the IT Operations Manager, and the IT Outreach Coordinator.
+The Director of Information Technology shall be the Chair of the hiring panel responsible for hiring the ESSDev Manager, the IT Operations Manager, and the IT Educator.

 Director of Communications